Getaround: History

-In May 2022, Getaround announced their agreement to a Special Purpose Acquisition Company (SPAC) Merger.
-The deal sees the organisation to be start selling shares of the organisation on the New York Stock.
-Listed as ‘GETR’ on the exchange the organisation will see a combined company equity value of $1.2 billion.
+In May 2022, Getaround announced an agreement to merge with a Special Purpose Acquisition Company (SPAC) to start selling shares of the organization on the New York Stock Exchange.
+Listed as ‘GETR’, the company would have a equity value of $1.2 billion.

+On February 11, 2025, Getaround announced the cessation of its U.S. operations while maintaining its European business, citing liquidity challenges.
+The decision affected both its car-sharing and HyreCar operations in the United States.

 Financial difficulties

-In January 2020, The Information reported the company plans to lay off approximately 150 staff members or about twenty-five percent of the workforce.
+In January 2020, The Information reported the company planned to lay off approximately 150 staff members or about 25 percent of its workforce.

 Bloomberg reported in March 2020 that demand had dropped due to the COVID-19 pandemic, and that the company was short on cash and looking for a buyer.

+Getaround’s 2022 SPAC merger valued the company at $1.2 billion, but the company's stock soon fell, and by 2024 the company's market cap was roughly $24 million.
+In February 2024, Getaround laid off 30 percent of its staff, this after the company vacated its San Francisco headquarters in 2023.
+In July 2024, the company's stock was delisted from the NYSE and transferred to the OTC Markets.

 Criminal use

 Criminals have used Getaround, along with other peer-to-peer car rental services such as Turo, for illegal activities.
 In February 2020, the Washington Post reported that thieves were finding available cars using the Getaround mobile app, which displayed the exact locations of vehicles for rent.
 Victims have reported that thieves could break into a car, destroy the Getaround Connect device that is intended to immobilize the car and report its position, and take the keys that had been locked inside the vehicle.
-Of the 787 cars stolen in the District of Columbia between October 1, 2019 and February 4, 2020, the Metropolitan Police Department of the District of Columbia estimated that 49 of the thefts involved car rental apps such as Getaround.
+Of the 787 cars stolen in the District of Columbia between October 1, 2019, and February 4, 2020, the Metropolitan Police Department of the District of Columbia estimated that 49 of the thefts involved car rental apps such as Getaround.
 In July 2021, the Attorney General for the District of Columbia announced a settlement with Getaround that required Getaround to pay the district $950,000, to pay restitution to users whose vehicles had been damaged or stolen, and to make other changes to its platform.

 In February 2020, NBC News interviewed eight Getaround users whose cars had been stolen, damaged, seized by police as evidence, or otherwise misused.
 Many of the owners were not fully compensated by Getaround's insurance for their losses.
 A former Getaround employee told NBC News that the company has known since 2017 that its GPS tracking devices were not tamper-proof.